0x7061/macbookpro2015-omarchy-keyboard-fix/README.md

 HibernateMode=shutdown
 ```

-The default (`platform shutdown`, `/sys/power/disk` = `[platform]`) enters ACPI S4 after writing the image, and S4 keeps wake sources armed (`/proc/acpi/wakeup`: `LID0` and `ARPT` are S4-capable and enabled; the firmware also reacts to AC events).
-Observed 20 Sept 2026 on AC power: lid closed 14:38 → hibernate 16:38:39 → found ~3 h later powered on and sitting at the LUKS prompt.
-The image was intact (entering the passphrase restored the session), so the write had succeeded — the machine just did not stay off.
-With `shutdown` the kernel does a plain power-off after writing the image: nothing can wake it, and you resume with the power button (opening the lid alone no longer starts it).
-Takes effect on the next sleep, no restart needed (`systemd-sleep` reads the config each time).
+The default (`platform`) enters ACPI S4 after writing the image, which keeps wake sources armed (`/proc/acpi/wakeup`: `LID0` and `ARPT` are S4-capable). `shutdown` does a plain power-off after the image is written.
+Verify: `cat /sys/power/disk` → `[shutdown]`.
+Takes effect on the next sleep (`systemd-sleep` reads the config each time).
 The installer's `hibernation` phase writes this file.

+### 7.5 Mac does not stay off after hibernate → SMC reset

+Symptom: the image is written fine, but the machine is later found powered on at the LUKS prompt (Apple logo lit with the lid shut).
+When it happens, it restarts itself within about a minute of the power-off; otherwise it stays off indefinitely.
+Entering the passphrase restores the session, so hibernation itself was never the problem.
+It happened on roughly every second cycle, on direct `systemctl hibernate` and on `suspend-then-hibernate` alike, and neither `HibernateMode=shutdown` nor disabling device wake sources changed that.

+**Fix: SMC reset** (22 Sept 2026).
+Shut down, hold left Shift + Control + Option together with the power button for 10 s, release, then power on.
+Every hibernate since has stayed off.
+If it ever comes back, the next step is an NVRAM reset (Cmd + Option + P + R held through two chimes).

+To test a cycle: `sudo systemctl hibernate`, then touch nothing for 2 minutes and watch.
+Back at the LUKS prompt by itself = failure; still dark = good, press power and unlock.
+The kernel snapshot is taken *before* the image is written, so the power-off is never logged; the entry→resume gap that `mbp-hib-report` (`~/.local/bin`) prints only measures time until someone typed the passphrase, not time off.
+Only watched cycles count.

-### 7.5 Optional: suspend-then-hibernate on lid close
+### 7.6 Optional: suspend-then-hibernate on lid close

 ```ini
 # /etc/systemd/sleep.conf.d/hibernate-delay.conf